-That year, the company firm reported revenues of $86.4 billion, and an income of $22.39 billion.
+That same year, Wells-Fargo reported revenues of $86.4 billion and an income of $22.39 billion.
 Wells-Fargo is headquartered in San Francisco, California, and is currently lead by interim CEO C. Allen Parker.

 Lancaster Pollard: $619.1 Million

 Merchants Capital is currently one of the largest HUD multifamily lenders in the industry.
-However, don’t be surprised if you’re not familiar with the company’s name, as Merchants Capital was previously PR Mortgage & Investments until the firm rebranded in 2018.
+However, don’t be surprised if you’re not familiar with the company’s name, as it was previously referred to as PR Mortgage & Investments, and was recently rebranded as Merchants Capital in 2018.
 Like several other lenders on this list, we don’t have accurate 2018 FHA multifamily origination data for Merchants Capital, but in 2017, the company originated more than $849 million in HUD multifamily financing, ranking #7 in total origination volume for that year.

 With more than 1,100 locations around the U.S., KeyBank is currently ranked #27 on the list of the largest banks in the country.
 KeyBank originated more than $541 million in FHA multifamily financing during 2017, the most recent year for which data is available.
 In 2016, KeyBank was ranked as the #2 HUD LEAN lender in the U.S., second only to Lancaster Pollard.
-In 2018, the bank was the 4th largest agency multifamily lender, with nearly $10 billion in overall Fannie Mae and Freddie Mac Multifamily originations.
-Keybank was also the #1 Freddie Mac Seniors Housing lender of that year.
+And, in 2018, the bank was ranked as the 4th largest agency multifamily lender, with nearly $10 billion in overall Fannie Mae and Freddie Mac Multifamily originations.
+The company was also the #1 Freddie Mac Seniors Housing lender of that year.

-Keybank, a member of the S&P 500, reported approximately $7.4 billion of revenue during the 2018 fiscal year.
-KeyBank, a subsidiary of KeyCorp, is headquartered in Cleveland, Ohio, and is currently lead by Chairwoman and CEO Beth E. Mooney.
+Keybank, which is a member of the S&P 500, reported approximately $7.4 billion of revenue during the 2018 fiscal year.
+The firm, a subsidiary of KeyCorp, is headquartered in Cleveland, Ohio, and is currently lead by Chairwoman and CEO Beth E. Mooney.